Mike Modano: Minnesota North Stars/Dallas Stars (1988–2010)

 The North Stars signed Modano on Christmas of 1988, and he joined the team for the 1989–90 season.
 He scored his first career NHL goal against Glenn Healy of the New York Islanders, and had a good rookie season which landed him on the NHL All-Rookie team.
 Modano was a finalist for the Calder Memorial Trophy but controversially lost to 31-year-old Sergei Makarov, who had already played professionally in the Soviet Championship League for over 12 years; this led to an age barrier of 26 for Calder candidates from the following year to the present.

 Despite the good start, Modano was often criticized in Minnesota as an underachiever.
-This was evidenced by a sophomore season where the North Stars reached the Stanley Cup Finals, but Modano's point production dropped, while confronting head coach Bob Gainey for his overtly defensive style.
+This was evidenced by a sophomore season where the North Stars reached the 1991 Stanley Cup Final, but Modano's point production dropped, while confronting head coach Bob Gainey for his overtly defensive style.
 In 1992, Modano signed a four-year extension that made him the highest-paid member of the team, receiving $2 million per year.
 He soon had his best season up to that point, scoring 93 points at the 1992–93 NHL season and earning his first NHL All-Star Game invitation.